www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [x] Rename `net-splitcells-websiter-server-form-update` to `net-splitcells-website-server-form-update`.
             * [ ] Load example data.
                 * [ ] Defining editor update messages.
+                    * [o] Create a new base table API for Dem, in order to provide a way to conveniently use data oriented programming.
+                      -> The new base table API is not required yet.
                 * [ ] Providing examples via update messages.
                 * [ ] Implement this for colloquium example.
                 * [ ] Implement this for sport course example.